Using Interfaces with Extension Points

 Shared Query Table Limitation

-By contrast, shared Query Tables are actual Query Table objects that can be accessed by more than one module.
-Remember that an Extension Point operator can host two or more module instances that implement the same interface.
-If the interface could include a shared Query Table, then each module instance would need to have access to the same shared Query Table.
+Shared Query Tables are actual Query Table objects that can be accessed by more than one module.
+Remember that an Extension Point operator can be implemented by two or more module instances that implement the same interface.
+If an interface could include a Shared Query Table, then each module instance would need access to a copy of the same Shared Query Table at runtime.
+But the number of module instances that implement an extension point interface is not discoverable at design time, only at runtime.
+So no Query operator could be designed to know in advance which copy of the same Shared Query Table would be correct for a given query instance.

-You are free to define shared Query Tables for an interface that will be used as a template.
+You are free to define Shared Query Tables in an interface that is used as a template instead of an extension point.